davew-msft/sql2eh/README.md

 pip install pandas
-pip install --upgrade pyodbc --no-cache-dir pip install azure-eventhub
+pip install --upgrade pyodbc --no-cache-dir pip install azure-eventhub pip uninstall pkg-resources==0.0.0

 pip freeze >> requirements.txt

 ```

 Here's the actual python code:

 [sql2eh.py](./py/sql2eh.py)

+If you want to run this from a Docker container, see below.

 ## Running the Demo